 A similar set of questionnaires was also employed to gather employment status and related information from those retrenched from 2020 to May 2021.
 The data collection was assisted by the SOCSO Penang branch and Northern Corridor Implementation Authority (NCIA).
-SOCSO was engaged to disseminate the online questionnaire to job seekers and retrenched individuals while NCIA assisted in administering the online questionnaire to fresh graduates and retrenched individuals who have participated in the Northern Corridor Economic Region (NCER) Talent Enhancement Programme (NTEP) and Jomkerja@NCER.
+SOCSO was engaged to disseminate the online questionnaire to job seekers and retrenched individuals while NCIA assisted in administering the online questionnaire to fresh graduates and retrenched individuals who had participated in the Northern Corridor Economic Region (NCER) Talent Enhancement Programme (NTEP) and Jomkerja@NCER.

 A total of 718 samples were gathered through a snowball sampling technique.
-Out of 718 respondents, about 80% or 575 passed the screening questions3.
-Of this, about 73% or 420 of them passed the data cleaning procedures (see Section 2.5) and were used as the final sample in this study.
-Of these, 94.3% or 396 were fresh graduates while 5.7% or 24 respondents were workers who experienced loss of employment (LOE)4 due to the pandemic (direct and indirect).
-The sampling error for the fresh graduates is about 5%.
-The confidence level of 95% suggest that this sample is close to that of the population5.
+Out of 718 respondents, about 80% or 575 passed the screening questions.3 Of this, about 73% or 420 of them passed the data cleaning procedures (see Section 2.5) and were used as the final sample in this study.
+Of these, 94.3% or 396 were fresh graduates while 5.7% or 24 respondents were workers who experienced loss of employment b.

-b.
 Employer survey